victorFFFF/Bursar-Simulation/ReadMe.txt

-This program simulate behavior of Cuny Bursar  with help of Oracle database and java.
+This program simulate behavior of Cuny Bursar